hhzhhzhhz/logs-go/README.md

 # LOGS-GO
-    logs-go is a log component packaged based on uber-go and log library support output console file and rsyslog.
+    logs-go is a log component based on uber-go and native log support output console file and rsyslog.

 ## Features